juju/docs/src/en/howto-privatecloud.md

 Title: Setting up private clouds with Simplestreams

-#  Set up a Private Cloud using Simplestreams
+#  Set up a private cloud using Simplestreams

 When Juju bootstraps a cloud, it needs two critical pieces of information: